pyladiesams/personalization-with-text-to-image-diffusion-models-feb2024/README.md

 Re-watch [this YouTube stream](https://www.youtube.com/live/f9FWJ9UjZ-U)

 ## Credits
-This workshop was set up by @pyladiesams and {your GitHub handler}
+This workshop was set up by @pyladiesams and @linoytsaban